XclusiveHostNG/Cybersecurity_lab/scripts/README.md

   windows to confirm that hosts, web services, and EDR agents respond as expected.
 - `bootstrap_lab.sh` — Installs required command-line tooling (Ansible, Terraform, jq, etc.) on the management workstation and prepares a workspace for lab-specific configuration files.
+- `generate_repo_tree.py` — Produces an ASCII tree of the repository structure.
+Use it to refresh the listing embedded in `docs/repo-structure.md` without relying on the external `tree` binary.

 Additional scripts can be added following the naming convention `<purpose>_<area>.sh` and should: